 High-street lenders and specialist lenders also offer bespoke mortgages for professionals.
 Even if you have credit issues, specialist lenders may still approve you, providing you meet their criteria.
 The best way to find the most suitable lender is to speak to an independent mortgage advisor.
 By doing this, you’ll ensure each deal is compared across multiple lenders.

 Self-employed mortgages for professional workers

-There are other benefits for professionals that are self-employed, such as construction workers.
+There are other benefits for professionals who are self-employed, such as construction workers.
 Construction Industry Scheme mortgages also have some great perks.
-Learn more about CIS mortgages here.

 If you’ve recently become self-employed, your professional status may enable you to get a mortgage with accounts for just one year.
 It all depends on the nature of your profession and the structure of how you trade.

-You can make an enquiry now and a specialist will call to provide you with the latest mortgage advice.
-In addition, they’ll search the entire market for you and prepare your application to suit the best lenders possible.
+You can make an enquiry and a specialist will call you to provide you with the latest mortgage advice.
+In addition, we’ll search the entire market for you and prepare your application to suit the best lenders possible.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.